Villa Wedding in St. Thomas

 The same cell phone that already has 2359 photos and videos stored on the memory card – that you may or may not ever look at again.

 This is your wedding.
 Do you think you’ll be upset later on that you spent a little extra on some professional photos?
+I can absolutely, positively promise you that you won’t regret it if you get a photographer.
+You are far more likely to regret not having beautiful photos if you go without a photographer.

 Look: